arogozhnikov/YSDA_ICL/README.md

 ## Windows instruction:

-Download [folder](https://github.com/iamfullofspam/YSDA_ICL/blob/master/YSDA.zip) with notebooks and unzip it to your home directory
+Download [folder](https://github.com/iamfullofspam/YSDA_ICL/blob/master/YSDA.zip) (click 'view raw') with notebooks and unzip it to your home directory

 Install [docker](http://www.docker.com) (boot2docker to be more precise).